huokedu/wiki-search-react/README.md

 - [ ] Hide `<ArticleDetail>` when no description exists.
 Currently it looks broken if no image exists for the searched article.
 - [ ] Show a default image fallback image for `<ArticleListItem>`
 - [ ] Implement Redux
+- [ ] Add random article button that disappears when user begins to search

 ----